Occupational Therapy Careers

 How is the job outlook?

-Occupational Therapist is one of U.S. News & World Report‘s Top 10 Best Jobs of 2012.
-And according to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2010/11), “Employment of occupational therapists is expected to increase 33 percent from 2010 to 2020, much faster than the average for all occupations.
+Occupational Therapist is one of U.S. News & World Report‘s list of Best Health Care Jobs.
+And according to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook (2014-2015), “Employment of occupational therapists is projected to grow 29 percent from 2012 to 2022, much faster than the average for all occupations.
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, or the loss of a limb.”

 - master degree (minimum)